-Challenge what you think you know about racism
+Challenge what you know

 - 7-day challenge to improve your understanding of racism